apache/ofbiz-tools/demo-backup/README.md

     ps aux | grep ofbizDemo

-    The first column on the left tell you the username the demo is being run as - it should say ofbizDemo (UID) or 9997 (GID) !
+    The first column on the left tell you the username the demo is being run as - it should say ofbizDemo (UID).

-    Type 'exit' to exit the ofbizDemo user and return to your normal user.
+    Type 'exit' to exit the ofbizDemo user and return to your username.

-Also note that the demos are usually updated and started/stopped automatically using the check-svn-update.sh script in this directory, it is run by an ofbiz cron job every 24 hours at 3 AM.
+Also note that the demos are usually updated and started/stopped automatically using the check-svn-update.sh script in this directory, it is run by an ofbizDemo cron job every 24 hours at 3 AM.
 You should therefore only need to start/stop manually if there is a problem.

 ~~If you want to restart only a single instance you can respectively use trunk-manual-nicely.sh